 Nancy's symptoms began in 2014.
 Nancy was diagnosed with ALS in July 2016.
 Nancy died at 9:15 PM on Saturday 12/2/2017.
 As she approaced death Nancy was surrounded by her husband Brian, her childred Sara and Joshua, family and friends.
 Nancy was calm and comfortable.
 Nancy was not afraid.
 She was confident in a future in the light and Love of the resurection.

-From 2014 through 2017, Nancy has shifted from walking to walking with a cane to walking with walker to riding a scooter and now uses a power wheelchair.
-Nancy has shifted from cooking almost all the meals to enjoying Brian's cooking to enjoying Brian's cooking and meals brought by neighbors and now to nutrition from a feeding tube.
+From 2014 through the summer of 2017, Nancy has shifted from walking to walking with a cane to walking with walker to riding a scooter and now uses a power wheelchair.
+Nancy has shifted from cooking almost all the meals to enjoying Brian's cooking to enjoying Brian's cooking and meals brought by neighbors and now to a mix of nutrition from a feeding tube and yummy snacks.

 Our church community is spread geographically.
 But the calls, encouragement and love are amazing.
-Every call from Nancy's sister in the priesthood Mary Ellen bring a smile to Nancy's face.
+Every call from Nancy's sister in the priesthood Mary Ellen brought a smile to Nancy's face.

-The community support is amazing.
+Community support has been amazing.
 It is way beyond the support we've heard we have heard described by any other Patients with ALS or Care provider support group.
-The community support includes meals and assistance with shopping, dog-walking and transportation for family to/from the airport, creating an amazing flower garden and more.
+Over time community support has included visits, meals, loaner cars, rooms for guests, and assistance with shopping, dog-walking and transportation for family to/from the airport, creating an amazing flower garden and more.

-Nancy and Brian's co-workers and customers are amazing.
-Brian's co-workers are stepping up and allowing Brian to work from home and only when able.
-Nancy has retired, but her co-instructors and students are engaged and supportive.
+Nancy and Brian's co-workers and customers were amazing.
+Brian fully used family medical leave.
+Co-workers sent meals and messages of support.
+Nancy has retired, but her co-instructors and students were engaged and supportive.

-Nancy's ambition is to lead and nurture the community to support those in need of support for any social or medical need.
+Throught the ALS journey, Nancy's ambition was to lead and nurture the community to support those in need of support for any social or medical need.